 Reportage wedding photography style

-Also know as photo-journalistic (or simply journalistic) or documentary wedding photography.
+Also, known as photo-journalistic (or simply journalistic) or documentary wedding photography.

-The main goal of a reportage photographer is to make a narrative story out of the wedding by capturing natural and honest moments rather than setup poses.
+The main goal of a reportage photographer is to make a narrative story out of the wedding by capturing natural and honest moments rather than setting up poses.
 This method is all about observation, anticipation and spontaneity.
 These images convey genuine emotion with an added charm based on the photographer’s artistic vision and perception.
 Many reportage wedding photographers accommodate formal shots as well.